Mizakson/javascript_dsa/module_9/README.md

 in the first file might not be the most in-depth due to it being my first attempts at solving moderately complex algorithm problems.

+The main goal of this module is to hone my reasoning skills and learn how to think out solutions to problems into code, learning how to think algorithmically.

 Best,

 Mizakson